dmccreary/dmccreary/docs/recommendations.md

 * Dan was senior to Chris but didn't manage Chris directly

 Dan has a greater capacity for sharing his vision and enthusiasm for technology than anyone I've ever known.
 It was his lecture before my object-oriented programming course in college that sealed the deal on my career in tech, and as my boss and mentor in my first job after college, he provided encouragement and direction as I first began exploring ways of solving technical problems.
 Any success I've had in my career can be attributed largely to the experiences I had working with him and the other outstandingly smart people at Integrity Solutions, and I'll always be grateful for that opportunity.

+#### Mitch Berg

+* Technical Writer and UX Design
+* February 7, 2007

+Working in the same room as Dan was like riding in a Turbo Carrera with no brakes; you never knew where you were going to end up, but it was going to be an interesting trip.
+Dan is a visionary, the kind of guy every organization or team needs to put a goal, one worth shooting for, out in front of everyone else.
+A genuinely inspiring guy to work for.

 ## Boss Logic